How far did grammar schools aid social mobility in the 1950s?

 Open evenings - my parents never went; school trips - we couldn't afford.

-The other girls all came from better-off families, but none of them were unkind to me because of not fitting in, and I made some friends.
+The other girls all came from better-off families, which I felt keenly.
+But none of them were unkind to me because of not fitting in, and I made some friends.
 I realise how different this could have been.
-Nevertheless, in spite of their kindness, I was keenly aware that I was different from them.

 As explained on the other pages in the side menu, my own grammar school, also in the 1950s, took the trouble to explain to my father about grants for a university education.